-If the couple (both students) are attending an institution in a third province/territory of which neither is a resident, each will be considered a resident of his or her original province/territory unless a mutual agreement among the provinces/territories is reached.
+If the couple (both students) are attending an institution in a third province/territory of which neither is a resident, each will be considered a resident of their original province/territory unless a mutual agreement among the provinces/territories is reached.
 Students in this situation may contact the Alberta Student Aid Service Centre to discuss this further.